Breaking the Mold: Global Civic Engagement and Social Impact at BFS

 Kevin Murungi is the Director of Global Civic Engagement and Social Impact at BFS.

-The Light—Brooklyn Friends School Magazine.
+This story originally appeared in The Light—Brooklyn Friends School Magazine.
 You can view the entire issue of The Light online.